 Changed to make it illegal for youth to possess, purchase or receive tobacco

-- Changed to require ID to purchase tobacco
+Changed to require ID to purchase tobacco

+- Changed definition of tobacco products

 - Other change(s) (Please describe.)

 - c.
-Have there been any changes in the law concerning vending machines?
+Have there been any changes in state law that impact the following?

-- Yes No